-Juha graduated from the University of Illinois at Urbana-Champaign in 2010 with a B.A in Political Science and Economics.
-She earned an M.A in Political Science from the University of Chicago in 2011.
-She entered the Ph.D.
+Juha entered the Ph.D.
 Program at the University of California, Riverside in Fall 2016, and earned an M.A. in Sociology in 2018-2019.
-Her areas of interest are Social Psychology and Medical Sociology.
+Her research interest includes healthy disparities, life course, mental health and well-being, disability, and social psychology.
 The M.A. thesis investigated the association between depressive symptoms in mothers of young children and identity processes.
 The survey distributed for this survey includes questions on self-esteem and self-efficacy, which has prompted her interests in parents’ well-being.
-Currently, Juha focuses on well-being and health of the parents of a child with developmental disabilities and how the associations vary by race.
+Currently, Juha focuses on physical and mental health of the parents with developmentally disabled children and how the associations vary by race.

 Lee, Juha, Manjing Gao, and Chioun Lee. ” Gendered Racial Disparities in Health of Parents with Children with Developmental Disabilities.”

 Lee, Chioun, Soojin Park, and Juha Lee.
 “Childhood Abuse and Later-Life Health: Examining the Role of Familial Victim–Perpetrator Relationships.”